FREQUENTLY ASKED QUESTIONS

 What surface do you paint on?

 I prefer to paint on a rigid surface.
 For studio work I use 1/2-inch Trupan Ultralight MDF (Medium Density Fiberboard).
 These panels are 1/3 the weight of commercial MDF, never warp and require no cradling.
-I also paint on mounted linen panels which I make myself.
-For small outdoor studies I use 1/4-inch primed MDF panels.
+I also paint on mounted linen panels which I make myself using the Ultralight MDF and high quality portrait grade Belgian linen.
+For small outdoor studies I use 1/4-inch alkyd primed MDF panels.

 What do you use to prime your panels?

 On panels only, I sand one side using 120-grit sandpaper, and apply two coats of Premium Ultra Pure white 100% Acrylic Latex house paint to that side and the edges, sanding in-between coats.
 Since the 1/2-inch panels don’t warp there there is no need to apply primer to the back.
 I tint the Latex paint with a touch of acrylic Raw Sienna so I can see the white oil ground that goes on top of it.
-When dry to the touch I apply three coats of Williamsburg Oil Painting Ground thinned with a bit of solvent to make it easier to apply.
+When dry to the touch I apply two coats of Williamsburg Oil Painting Ground with a cheap 3-inch disposable brush thinned with a bit of solvent to make it easier to apply.
+Then I go over the whole thing with a 6-inch high density foam roller, evening out the ridges from the brush marks until the surface is consistently smooth.
 Then I bake the panels out in full sun which makes them dry to the touch in a couple of days instead of a week or more indoors.
-On the mounted linen panels I just apply three coats of Williamsburg Oil Painting Ground.
+On the mounted linen panels I just apply the two coats of Williamsburg Oil Painting Ground, prepared as above.

 What do you use for an easel and palette?

 My easel is an antique French-made upright floor design of unknown manufacture.
 It is large and heavy and features a machined steel hand-crank mechanism for effortlessly raising and lowering the transom that holds the canvas or panel.
 Under the transom is a built-in paint box on top of which I have added a larger modified transom that measures 12 x 36 inches.
 On top of that is a piece of 1/4-inch beveled-edge plate glass which serves as my palette.
 In between the transom and glass is a piece of neutral gray matte board whose value is similar to an under-painting grisaille.
-Rollover the inset image above to see it.
+To the right of the easel is large glass covered work table for paint, brushes and other tools with storage space underneath for other art materials.
+Rollover the inset image above to see the set up.

 What colors comprise your working oil palette?